Rent it right

-- What services your landlord will provide, such as maintenance of common areas
+What services your landlord will provide, such as maintenance of common areas

-- Whether any other bills/charges are included in the cost of your rent, like council tax or water rates
+> - Whether any other bills/charges are included in the cost of your rent, like council tax or water rates

-- The notice period which you and your landlord need to give each other if the tenancy is to be terminated
+> - The notice period which you and your landlord need to give each other if the tenancy is to be terminated

-What will happen to your security deposit?
+> What will happen to your security deposit?

-According to housing charity Shelter, one in five private renters in England don’t know if their deposit is protected.
+> According to housing charity Shelter, one in five private renters in England don’t know if their security deposit is protected.

-The Housing Act 2004 helps protect all parties with regard to the return of deposits and outlines the following:
+> The Housing Act 2004 helps protect all parties with regard to the return of tenancy deposits and outlines the following:

-- Landlords are required to join a statutory tenancy deposit scheme, if they take deposits.
+> - Landlords are required to join a statutory tenancy deposit scheme, if they take deposits.
 This means that deposits are safeguarded.